 - April to November.

-- Although it can be chilly, if you are looking for solitude I can personally recommend a winter hike of the Ouachita Trail (OT).
+- Although it can be little chilly (i.e. low to mid-twenties F), if you are looking for solitude I can personally recommend a winter hike of the Ouachita Trail.
 Apart from the immediate areas around the trailheads, chances are you will have the entire pathway to yourself.
-If you do choose to hike in the winter, note that there are three-sided shelters situated throughout much of the hike (see Sleeping below); a real boon when conditions take a turn for the worse.
+If you do choose to hike in the winter, note that there are three-sided shelters situated throughout the hike (see Sleeping below); a real boon when conditions take a turn for the worse.

 Maps & Info: